Work in progress: excerpt from Sow the Wind - a novel.

 Greek historian, Polybius, inspired by Plato, had argued as early as the second

-of Milan had developed this argument, contending
+century BCE that Rome Milan had developed this argument, contending

-collapse of the Western Empire to resource depletion,
+that Rome Rome Berlin Western Empire to resource depletion,

 barbarian invasion, catastrophe, class conflict, mismanagement, poor